andre-tm-hui/ReVox/README.md

 ### [Get Started](https://github.com/onglez/ReVox/wiki/Installation)
 ### [Join the Discord](https://discord.gg/ugv5aMSm63)

+#### Note:
+Some antivirus software may flag ReVox as a virus.
+I can guarantee that any version of ReVox downloaded from official sources (GitHub, Discord Releases channel) is completely safe.
+ReVox does not send any information anywhere, and only accesses the internet when checking for updates.

+This can possibly be fixed with money, but this is a non-profit passion project.

 # Features
   - Realtime recording of audio from:
     - An input device (microphone, audio interface, headset etc.)